vcerny01/website2/content/notes/Ancient Greece.md

 From Decemeber of 2021 to March of 2022 I studied the ancient Greek history.
 I made some notes along the way.

 My main objective was to get a solid overview of ancient Greek history.
+You may also be interested in my notes on [[ancient philosophy]].

 ## Notes
 - Overviews